AwesomesauceLabs/piglet-manual/index.md

 Figure XXX shows an example script that plays a Mecanim animation clip as soon as Unity enters Play Mode.
-We start the animation by calling the `Animator.Play` method, passing in the target `AnimatorController` state and layer as arguments.
+We start the animation by calling the `Animator.Play` method, passing in the initial `AnimatorController` state and layer as arguments.
 We get the controller state name from the `.name` field of the target animation clip, from the `AnimationList` component.
 We pass in 0 for the layer argument, since